 Betsy Stirratt - Director, Grunwald Gallery of Art; Eskenazi School of Art, Architecture + Design

 State of Nature: Picturing Indiana Biodiversity, an exhibition of significant natural artifacts and contemporary visual art was held at the Grunwald Gallery in fall 2020.
-The exhibition, a collaboration with several curators at the Indiana State Museum, and the Indiana Geological Survey, will be redesigned and presented at the State Museum in 2021.
+The exhibition, a collaboration with several curators at the Indiana State Museum, and the Indiana Geological Survey, was redesigned and will be presented at the State Museum through September 19, 2021.
 An exhibition catalog is forthcoming.

 Ongoing Matter: Democracy, Design, and the Mueller Report

 Sarah Edmands Martin - Assistant Professor of Graphic Design and Area Coordinator of Graphic Design; Eskenazi School of Art, Architecture + Design

 Ongoing Matter is a nonpartisan, grassroots design initiative fostering audience engagement with the Report On The Investigation Into Russian Interference In The 2016 Presidential Election, or, as it is more colloquially known, the Mueller Report.
 The multi-platform exhibition of contemporary design artifacts, including posters, AR, video, and UX/UI, brings the words of the report to life visually, making the text more approachable and providing entry points for learning more about the report's content.